Camille Ashton: Pali Blues, 2012

 In 2012, Levin Ashton was first pick (fourth overall) by Sky Blue FC during the 2012 WPS Draft; however, the league suspended operations before the season began.
 Levin Ashton signed with Pali Blues in the W-League for the 2012 season and helped the team reach the league's championship game, in which it lost on penalty kicks to the Ottawa Fury.

 Göteborg FC, 2012–13

-In 2012, Levin Ashton signed with Swedish side, Kopparbergs/Göteborg FC in the Damallsvenskan, the top division of women's soccer in Sweden.
-She made nine appearances for the club helping clinch the Svenska Cupen.
-She returned to the squad in April 2013 and helped Göteborg defeat 2012 Damallsvenskan champions, Tyresö FF to clinch the Svenska Supercupen playing defense every minute of the match.
+In July 2012, Levin Ashton signed with Swedish side Kopparbergs/Göteborg FC in the Damallsvenskan, the top division of women's soccer in Sweden.
+She made nine starts for the club, helping clinch the Svenska Cupen.
+She returned to the squad in April 2013 and helped Göteborg defeat 2012 Damallsvenskan champions Tyresö FF to clinch the Svenska Supercupen.
 She started the first few games of the season before suffering a season ending injury.

 Western Sydney Wanderers, 2013–14

 On November 30, 2013, it was announced that Levin had signed for the Western Sydney Wanderers for the remainder of the 2013–14 W-League (Australia) season.
 She made four appearances for the club helping the team to two shutout wins against the Newcastle Jets and Perth Glory.
 The Wanderers finished seventh during the 2013–14 season with a 2–3–7 record.